 291,959 Iowa Medicare beneficiaries were enrolled in Medigap plans as of 2016, according to an AHIP analysis.
 That’s 59 percent of the state’s Original Medicare enrollees (Medigap coverage cannot be used with Medicare Advantage plans).

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer sells the plan.

-Medigap plans in the state are governed by Chapter 37 of Iowa insurance statute (proposed updates to Chapter 37 include adjustments to comply with federal rules for Medigap plans starting in 2020, when newly-eligible enrollees will no longer be able to buy Medigap plans that cover the Part B deductible).
+Medigap plans in the state are governed by Chapter 37 of Iowa insurance statute.
+In 2019, regulators proposed updates to Chapter 37, including adjustments to comply with federal rules for Medigap plans starting in 2020, when newly-eligible enrollees are no longer able to buy Medigap plans that cover the Part B deductible; the revised Iowa code is Rule 191-37.9.
 Medigap insurers in Iowa are required to spend at least 65 percent of premiums (75 percent for group plans) on benefits for enrollees, as opposed to administrative costs.

 Medigap insurers in Iowa can use issue-age rating (premiums are based on the age you were when you bought the policy) or attained-age rating (premiums go up as you get older).
 Almost all of the insurers in the state — all but Everence Association and Transamerica — use attained-age rating.